-I got my official invitation January 18, 2013 to serve as a Community Economic Development (CED) Volunteer in Kenya, Africa for 27 months.
+I applied March 2012 and interviewed in May 2012.
+My legal and medical kits were issued in the fall of 2012.
+I finally got my official invitation January 18, 2013 to serve as a Community Economic Development (CED) Volunteer in Kenya, Africa for 27 months.
 I departed from the U.S. on June 3, 2013, swore in as an official PCV on August 15, 2013 and will return August 15, 2015.

 Did you pick Kenya?

 Yes and no. When you apply to PC there is a section asking if there are any regions you would prefer or not prefer to volunteer.
 If it is important for you to work in a particular sector or region, be aware your application could take a lot longer to process and your choices may be very limited.
 This is because every post has different sectors they operate and may not have the one you want, additionally, posts open and close depending on a number of factors, and if you are intent on going to a certain place that is not currently accepting volunteers it could be a long wait.

 However, when you finish your application process and they send your official invitation, you have the option to turn it down if you do not want it, BUT it could take much longer to get you re-assigned.
 When I received my invitation for Kenya, it wasn’t my first choice, but I was so excited to become a volunteer I went for it.

 New revisions to the application process (and PC Response) make applying faster than ever!
 Additionally, you have the power to decide where you want to go and what you would like to do.
 This new process helps to better cater to the needs of volunteers and ensure the best experience for everyone.

 What is a Community Economic Development (CED) Volunteer?